ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 ===========================================
 If you're looking to add local functionality to Ansible, you might wonder whether you need a module or a plugin.
 Here's a quick overview to help you decide between the two:

 * Modules are reusable, standalone scripts that can be used by the Ansible API, the :command:`ansible` command, or the :command:`ansible-playbook` command.
-Modules provide a defined interface, accept arguments, and return information to Ansible by printing a JSON string to stdout before exiting.
+Modules provide a defined interface.
+Each module accepts arguments and returns information to Ansible by printing a JSON string to stdout before exiting.
 Modules execute on the target system (usually that means on a remote system) in separate processes.
 * :ref:`Plugins <plugins_lookup>` augment Ansible's core functionality and execute on the control node within the ``/usr/bin/ansible`` process.
 Plugins offer options and extensions for the core features of Ansible - transforming data, logging output, connecting to inventory, and more.

 .. _local_modules: